Bobcats in Connecticut

 In Connecticut, bobcats prey on cottontail rabbits, woodchucks, squirrels, chipmunks, mice, voles, white-tailed deer, birds, and, to a much lesser extent, insects and reptiles.
 Bobcats, on occasion, may also prey on unsupervised domestic animals, including small livestock and poultry.

 Do bobcats have a preferred prey?
 Which food sources in Connecticut do bobcats depend on most?
-To answer these questions, along with others, the Wildlife Division is examining stomach contents from road-killed bobcats to better understand the bobcat's dietary habits.
+To answer these questions, along with others, the Wildlife Division has been examining stomach contents from road-killed bobcats to better understand the bobcat's dietary habits.

-Methods: With the assistance of local trappers, the Wildlife Division completed two seasons of live-trapping bobcats from late 2017 to early 2019.
-All live-trapped bobcats were marked with yellow ear tags.
+Methods: With the assistance of local trappers and volunteers, the Wildlife Division live-trapped 150 bobcats, marking them with yellow ear tags and placing GPS (Global Positioning System) collars on selected bobcats (but not all).
 Biologists also collected important data from each bobcat, including weight, age, and sex.
-Fifty bobcats were fitted with GPS (Global Positioning System) collars in the 2017-2018 season.
-All of those collars were programmed to automatically detach from the animals on August 1, 2018.
+All of the collars were programmed to automatically detach from the animals, and they were recovered by DEEP staff.

 Telemetry and GPS Collars: Radio telemetry is a valuable tool that allows biologists to track animals from a distance.
 In general, biologists are able answer questions related to the location, dispersal, migration, activity patterns, and home range of the target animal.

-Examining Stomach Contents: To help better understand the dietary habits of bobcats, biologists are examining the stomach contents of road-killed bobcats.
-Initial findings show that a majority of the bobcat's diet includes squirrels (red and gray) and cottontail rabbits.
+Examining Stomach Contents: To help better understand the dietary habits of bobcats, biologists have been examining the stomach contents of road-killed bobcats.

 Anyone who finds a ROAD-KILLED BOBCAT is urged to call the Wildlife Division at 860-424-3011 and provide location details.
 (Please DO NOT report sightings of live bobcats at this number -- see below on how to report sightings.)
 To ensure the bobcat carcass remains until DEEP staff are able to collect it, we additionally ask (if the situation is SAFE) that you move the bobcat further from the road and cover it with branches or a bag.
 Avoid handling the carcass and use a shovel, branch, or other item to move it.